Risk Of Osteoporosis A New Danger For Younger Women

 Thought of as an older persons problem, osteoporosis is now a threat to the younger generation and it is their diet that could be to blame.

-A recent survey has found that 70% of 18 – 35 year olds are currently, or have previously been, dieting.
+A survey found that 70% of 18 – 35 year olds are currently, or have previously been, dieting.
 So what’s new there you say?

 But it is affecting their bones, and in particular the 20% who had cut or significantly reduced dairy in their diet.
 Dairy is an important source of calcium, vital in building bone strength when you are young.

 Why a balanced diet is essential at every age for bone health

 You may have read about ‘clean eating’, which can involve cutting out whole food groups from the diet, and is very popular both in the media and with the under 25 year olds who are much more likely than any other age group to be following health, diet or nutrition bloggers on social media.

 The foundations of good bone health are built in early adulthood, usually before the age of 25 so diet is crucial in protecting the future health of our bones.

 Cutting out food groups during this stage of bone development could put future bone health at significant risk, and specifically increase the risk of developing osteopenia which leads to osteoporosis, a condition that causes bones to become fragile and break easily.